Sedation Dentistry in Sherwood, OR

 What you should know about the levels of Sedation

 Sedation dentistry comes in multiple levels depending on your needs.
-At Pacific Family Dental, there are four levels of sedation dentistry.
+At New Smiles, there are four levels of sedation dentistry.

 Level One: Nitrous Oxide